mehetarnabin/flutterpushnotification/README.md

 # flutterpushnotification

-A new Flutter application for flutter push notification
+A new Flutter application for push notification

 ## Getting Started